 What is the default maxrecursion value?

 The default is 100 recursion levels when you don’t specify MAXRECURSION in your query.
-The Ultimate Guide to Pure Vanilla vs Hollyberry Server Whats the Difference
+The Ultimate Guide To Connecting To Tableau Server From Tableau Desktop Boost Your Analytics 2026

 How do I set maxrecursion to a specific number?